IsmaelMekene/Metaheuristics--Stochastic-Optimization/README.md

 ### Solution

- Revenue Maximisation Problem using the Simplex Method
+ a) Revenue Maximisation Problem using the Simplex Method

  Formulation as an optimization problem:
  Min [ - ((a1×exp(-p1/a1)) + (a2×exp(-p2/a2)) +(a3×exp(-p3/a3))]